 Complaints involving student employment should first be discussed with the student’s immediate supervisor.
 If the issue is not resolved, the problem may be taken to the supervisor’s direct superior.

-The Student Employment Coordinator and/or the Director of Human Resources may be consulted to discuss the dispute with the parties involved.
-If contacted, the Student Employment Coordinator and/or the Director of Human Resources will check to see that fairness and procedures were followed and will try to resolve any misunderstanding among the parties.
+The student employment coordinator and/or the director of Human Resources and payroll may be consulted to discuss the dispute with the parties involved.
+If contacted, the student employment coordinator and/or the director of Human Resources will check to see that fairness and procedures were followed and will try to resolve any misunderstanding among the parties.